+Do not use this space.
 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Primary Redistration District No. stated EXACTLY.
-PHYSICIANS al statement of OCCUPATION is very (a) Residence.
-No.....
+PLACE OF DEATH Redistration District No. Primary Registration District No. Registered No. ....
 (If nonresident give city or town and State) (Usual place of abode) How lond in U.S., if of foreign birth?
-Length of residence in city or town where death occurred mos.
+Length of residence in city or town where death occurred yrs.
 MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 5.
 SINGLE, MARRIED, WIDOWED OR 3.
-SEX 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) CERTIFY, That I attended deceased from .
-C. 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at, 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 7.
-AGE YEARS MONTHS DAYS day, '.....hrs.min.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work CONTRIBUTORY... (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHY (STATE OR COUNTRY) 19.
+SEX COLOR OR RACE 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) HEREBY CERTIFY.
+That I attended deceased from .......
+SA.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at.........
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) MICH THE CAUSE OF DEATH!
+WAS AS FOLLOWS: 7.
+AGE YEARS If LESS then 1 Монтиз day, ...... bra.
+8. OCCUPATION OF DECEASED-(a) Trade, profession, or particular kind of work .....
+CONTRIBUTORY (b) General nature of industry (SECONDARY) business, or establishment in which employed (or employer) ......(duration)......yrs. (c) Name of employer 9.
+BIRTHPLACE (CITY OR TOWN) .
+L (STATE OR COUNTRY) DID AN OPERATION 10.
 NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOWN) (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER (Address N. B.-Every item of CAUSE OF DEATH i State the Dismann Causing Death, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
-(See reverse side for additional space.)
-14. DATE OF BURIAL INFORMANT ..
+BIRTHPLACE OF FATHER (CITY OR TOWN (STATE OR COUNTRY) .
+19 12.
+MAIDEN NAME OF MOTHER \State the DISEASE CAUSING DEATH, of in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR (1) MEANS AND NATURE OF INJURY, and (1) whether Accidental, Suicidal, or (SYATE OR COUNTRY) HOMICIDAL (See reverse side for additional space.)
+14. DATE OF BURIAL INFORMANT ...
 (Address) 15.